etShaw-zh/HINA/Paper/paper.md

 - **Dashboard deployment** (hina.app)
   - Provides functions to deploy a dashboard that includes a web-based interface serving multiple purposes.
-    1. The dashboard serves as a web-based tool for conducting learning analytics with HINA using an intuitive user interface, enabling users to conduct the individual-, dyadic- and mesoscale-level analysis available in the package without any programming.
+    1. The dashboard serves as a web-based tool for conducting learning analytics with HINA using an intuitive user interface, enabling users to conduct the individual-, dyadic-, and mesoscale-level analysis available in the package without any programming.
     2. The dashboard also allows teachers and students to visualize, interpret, and communicate HINA results effectively.

     This dual functionality supports both data analysis and the sharing of actionable insights in an interactive and user-friendly manner,